Does artificial intelligence need rules? – The AI Report: Regulation for protection or as a brake on innovation? – Image: Xpert.Digital

 Challenges and criticisms

-Despite the advantages mentioned, there are significant concerns:
+Despite the aforementioned advantages, there are significant concerns:

-• Inhibition of innovation: 54% of the companies surveyed describe regulation as a potential obstacle to innovation.
-There is concern, especially in dynamic industries such as IT and start-ups, that competitiveness will suffer.
+- Innovation stifled: 54% of the companies surveyed identified regulation as a potential obstacle to innovation.
+Particularly in dynamic sectors such as IT and startups, there is concern that competitiveness will suffer.

-• Competitive disadvantages: Europe could fall behind compared to less regulated markets such as the USA or China.
+- Competitive disadvantages: Europe could fall behind less regulated markets such as the USA or China.

-• Bureaucracy: Small and medium-sized companies (SMEs) in particular could be burdened by high compliance costs.
+- Bureaucracy: Small and medium-sized enterprises (SMEs) in particular could be burdened by the high compliance costs.

-An important demand from business is therefore that regulation does not get out of hand and leaves room for innovation.
-“The challenge is to find a balance between regulatory compliance and innovative strength,” emphasize experts.
+A key demand from the business community is therefore that regulation does not become excessive and leaves room for innovation.
+"The challenge lies in finding a balance between regulatory compliance and innovative capacity," experts emphasize.

 How can companies benefit?